MorcilloSanz/RendererGL/README.md

 # RendererGL

 RendererGL is a 3D renderer written in C++ and OpenGL.
 The main objective of this project is to create a framework that allows working with 3D graphics without the need to know computer graphics or OpenGL.
-So that both beginners and more experienced programmers can create a 3D scene with lighting, shadows and more advanced 3D models in an easy way.
+So that both beginners and more experienced programmers can create a 3D scene with lighting, shadows and materials.

 > **Warning** This project is still under development

-`test` is an example code using GLFW and ImGui with RendererGL

-Take a look at some [screenshots](#screenshots) of test
+Take a look at some [screenshots](#screenshots)

 ## Features